VectorInstitute/Factual-Preference-Alignment/README.md

 ---

-### 🚀 AIXpert advances **factually aligned, preference-optimized language models** through principled data construction, training, and evaluation.
+### Factual DPO promotes in reducing hallucinations and increase factualness

 **We invite researchers and practitioners to build upon this framework.**